Zhou-London/Haskell-Full-Note/README.md

 Data declarations can have parameter

 	data Maybe a = Nothing | Just a
-	//If there is an input then we can take it, if not then we can leave it empty
+	--If there is an input then we can take it, if not then we can leave it empty

 	safeHead :: [a] -> Maybe a
 	safeHead[] = Nothing
 	safeHead xs = Just(head xs)

-### Recursive Types
+## Recursive Types

 Types can be recursive, say, be defined by its own

 	data Nat :: Zero | Succ Nat
-	//Nat is a Set of natural number, from Zero to positive infinite
+	--Nat is a Set of natural number, from Zero to positive infinite

 Use recursive types to convert between Nat and Int